clemsos/writings/_quora/2018-08-22-What-is-the-way-to-correct-the-behavior-of-countries-that-dig-under-walls-and-infiltrate-by-sending-spies-Is-force-the-only-way-for-that.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is the way to correct the behavior of countries that dig under walls and infiltrate by sending spies?
+    What is the way to correct the behavior of countries that dig under walls and infiltrate by sending spies?
 Is force the only way for that? - Quora
 ---